os-climate/os_c_data_commons/docs/building-images-for-openshift.md

 Deviating from this directory layout is possible, but it generally requires editing your `BuildConfig` as a YAML file and setting the `dockerfilePath` field.
 See: https://docs.openshift.com/container-platform/3.4/dev_guide/builds/build_strategies.html#dockerfile-path

+### Credential management

+Say some smart things about this topic when we have smart things to say.